 Her name is Bertha, and she came in the mail last week.
-Bertha and I have a lot in common, like dress size.
-We are also different in many ways: Bertha doesn’t seem to have a good head over her shoulders, and while her hourglass figure seems to be at 12:00, mine is more like a 6 PM.
+Bertha and I have a something in common, like dress size.
+Though I’d like to think that I have a good head over my shoulders.

 I always wanted to have a friend like Bertha, to sew some nice clothes together and play dress-up.
 But friends like Bertha are expensive, so when I found I could have her for less than $100 plus shipping, I decided it was time.